Register and feature your shop

 The gender or target group that the manufacturer considers fits the product if it is applicable to the product type.
 It may be, for example, womens, mens, unisex, girl, boy or child.
 If the shop does not have a separate field for this, and it is important for the product type, it should be clearly stated in the product name.

 Size (strongly recommended):

 The size of the current product if applicable to the product type.
 Must be specified including size (for example, EU45 / US11 / UK12 for shoes), if there are several different size types.

 We index all products that fit our active categories on PriceSpy.
 To index a product, we need to know the name of the manufacturer and the brand name.
 We usually do not index any "no name" products.

 We update PriceSpy several times a day to capture price adjustments and stock status at shops.
 When a shop adds new products in their assortment, which are not added to PriceSpy already, they must be indexed manually by us.

 If a shop makes many changes in a short period of time, it is possible to get ahead of the indexing queue to update the PriceSpy information faster.
 The shop can control this in our PriceSpy Analytics service.

 If a shop makes really big changes in the price file, the changes are placed in our quarantine for manual review.
 This reduces the risk of errors.
 If you know in advance that the price file will change significantly at some point, for example during a sales period, please email us to avoid the quarantine.

 If your products or prices are missing on PriceSpy, or if we display incorrect information, please notify us through our feedback feature.
 Feel free to go to the respective product or category page if it only concerns a few products or prices.
-If you are looking for a larger amount of products or prices, please contact us via email.
+If it concerns a larger amount of products or prices, please contact us via email.